ArjunZe/quick-arr-stack/README.md

 How does it work?

-This is composed of multiple tools working together to have an automated way to monitor and watch your favourite TV Shows and Movies
+This is composed of multiple tools working together to have an automated way to monitor and watch your favorite TV Shows and Movies

+**Docker Container Manager**

+- [Portainer](https://github.com/portainer/portainer): This is a lightweight service that allows us to deploy, troubleshoot and monitor all of our containers, we can see the status, logs and manage them directly there.

 **Downloaders**: